anir-tubi/tubi-roku/README.md

 	aws_secret_access_key = <<aws_secret_access_key>>
 	```

+- Run multifactor authentication for AWS.
+Typically this means running `$ vauth`
-* Upload the starter components and remote components onto the staging AWS server, run:
+- Upload the starter components and remote components onto the staging AWS server, run:

   `$ gulp stage`

 7\.
 Create a CH ticket with any changes that have been made and give to the QA team for manual testing.
 Once the QA team has signed off on the build...

 8\.
-Run `gulp bump` in order to increment the version number once more (the QA build should not be the same version number as the production build).
+Run `$ gulp bump` in order to increment the version number once more (the QA build should not be the same version number as the production build).

 9\.
 Ready the release branch for review